Where Do I Put Keywords on My Private Practice Website?

 I talk a lot about keywords (in fact, my blog post on Counseling Keywords is one of the most popular pages on our site!), but I realized that most of what I say is related to keyword research.
 Then, I’ve been getting a lot of questions lately on where to put keywords.
 Therefore, I thought I’d write a short blog post (let’s face it: short for me means under 1,000 words so let’s see how this goes…) on that exact topic.

-Where do I put keywords on my counseling website?
+Where do I use keywords on a counseling website?

-So, my short answer is everywhere that makes even a little bit of sense.
+So, my short answer is everywhere that makes sense.
 But, I’m guessing you’re looking for a more detailed answer than that.
-So, here are a few specific places:
+Here’s the list of places I most often recommend you think about including keywords on a counseling, therapy or other mental health website:

 Your page title should be a quick description of what the page is about.
 However, it should also try to include at least one keyword you are targeting.
 If someone was looking for the information you have on that specific page of your website, what would they look for?
 This is where a little keyword research really helps you make difficult decisions like are you going to call a page “Trauma Therapy” or “PTSD Treatment?”

-I’ll often add entire sections of a page just so I can use a specific keyword.
+I’ve been known to add entire sections of a page just so I can use a specific keyword in a subheading.
 For instance, if “symptoms of PTSD” is searched for a lot (hint: in most areas it is), I’ll create a specific section of the page called “Symptoms of PTSD” just so I can use that keyword in a subheading.
 Google assumes that subheadings describe the content of that section.
 And if you have a whole section about something, it must be an important part of your page, right?

 I sometimes say that if you mention the phrase “panic attack” on a page, Google will assume you know how to spell the word.
 If you write an entire section of a page called, “Signs of a panic attack,” you must have some decent information to share on the topic.
 Then, if you create a whole page about panic attacks Google will believe you really have a lot of great information and is even more likely to rank you at the top for that search term.